PriyadarshiAkshay/TransitFit_demo/README.md

 python3 WASP-91b.py
 ```

-This could take a while (upto days) depending on CPU, quality and number of lightcurves, quality of priors, parameters to be fitted etc. Over here we have specified output to be saved in WASP-91b_TransitFit_output file, and hence all the output can be found in that folder.
+This step for WASP-91b.py should roughly take <10 minutes.
+But for different use cases, it could take a while (upto days) depending on CPU, quality and number of lightcurves, quality of priors, parameters to be fitted etc. Over here we have specified output to be saved in WASP-91b_TransitFit_output file, and hence all the output can be found in that folder.

 ## Output